RULES FOR BUILDING AND CLASSING STEEL VESSEL, 2017

 iv) Shear forces and bending moments at the crankshaft flange are in accordance with the engine manufacturer’s limits.

-Moreover, the shaft alignment calculation has to include the following (as applicable):
+Moreover, the shaft alignment calculations are to include the following (as applicable):

 v) Geared Systems.
 In case of geared systems, the calculated misalignment between main gear and pinion is to be less than 0.1*10-3 [rad], unless specifically approved otherwise.

-vi) Misalignment Slope.
-The designed relative misalignment slope between the shaft and the tail shaft bearing is to be positive (the forward end of the bearing is to be above, or on the same elevation as the aft end of the bearing), and not to exceed 0.3*10-3 [rad] in accordance with 4-3-2/7.3.3.
+vi) Misalignment Slope (2017).
+The designed relative misalignment slope between the shaft and the tail shaft bearing is to be positive, and not to exceed 0.3*10-3 [rad].

 vii) Stern Tube Bearing Fitting.
 Based on the actual interference fit tolerances, the stern tube bearing fitting calculation, including fitting pressure and push-in distance, is to be submitted for review.

-viii) Tail Shaft Bearing Clearance Calculation.
-The clearance calculation, on aft and forward stern tube bearing, with alignment model showing only the propeller shaft on two stern tube bearings, is to be included in the shaft alignment analysis report and submitted to ABS for review.
+viii) Tail Shaft Bearing Clearance Calculation (2017).
+A clearance calculation, on aft and forward stern tube bearing, with alignment model showing only the propeller shaft on two stern tube bearings, is to be included in the shaft alignment analysis report and submitted to ABS for review.
+In installations with no forward stern tube bearing, a temporary support is to be utilized in place of the forward stern tube bearing.

 In addition, the shaft alignment analysis is to identify:

 7.3.2(b) Hull Deflections Accounted for in the Analysis.
-The vessel conditions to be considered in the analysis should account for the following:
+The vessel conditions to be considered in the analysis are to account for the following:

 i) Drydock or after launching draft at cold static condition